Quansight-Labs/free-threaded-compatibility/docs/porting.md

 disabled.
 Some issues may be due to changes in Python 3.13 that are not specific to the free-threaded build.

+If you are unable to run your package with the GIL disabled because of problems in extension modules or in dependencies, you can still test with the GIL enabled by lowing the [thread switch interval](<>) to a very small value (e.g. a microsecond or shorter).
+You can call \[`sys.setswitchiterval`\] before running multithreaded tests to force Python to release the GIL more often that the default configuration.
+This can expose thread safety issues that the GIL is masking.

-Definitely run your existing test suite with the GIL disabled, but unless your tests make heavy use of the `threading` module, you will likely not hit many issues, so also consider constructing multithreaded tests to expose bugs based on workflows you want to support.
+Unless your tests make heavy use of the `threading` module, you will likely not hit many issues, so also consider constructing multithreaded tests to expose bugs based on workflows you want to support.
 Issues found in these tests are the issues your users will most likely hit first.

 Multithreaded Python programs can exhibit [race conditions](https://en.wikipedia.org/wiki/Race_condition) which produce random